Eye bank: Laboratory processing

 A sample of the donor's blood is also collected to test for infectious diseases such as HIV, hepatitis B, hepatitis C, human cytomegalovirus, syphilis, and sometimes others.
 The blood type is also tested, although corneas do not receive any blood supply and type matching is not necessary for transplantation.

 If the entire eye is enucleated during the original recovery, then the cornea and part of the sclera are removed and placed in a container with preservation medium, and the sclera is cleaned and then preserved in alcohol.
-The corneas are visually examined and evaluated underneath a slit-lamp, and the number of endothelial cells are counted underneath a specular microscope.
+The corneas are visually examined and evaluated underneath a slit-lamp, and the number of endothelial cells is counted underneath a specular microscope.

 Regulations

 The Eye Bank Association of America (EBAA) was established in 1961, and its members include eye banks that operate not only in the United States, but also in Canada, Europe, the Middle East, and Asia.
 The EBAA has established comprehensive medical standards for eye banks, and the standardized the training and certification of eye bank technicians.
 These interventions are considered major contributions to the current safety of eye transplantation.
 The EBAA is the national accrediting agency for eye banks.
 Accreditation requires site visits at least once every three years by the EBAA to evaluate adherence to established standards and quality control.
 The U.S. Food and Drug Administration (FDA) licenses eye banks, and conducts their own inspections, typically on a two-to-three year cycle.

-To avoid violating the Health Insurance Portability and Accountability Act, eye banks must, through their legal anatomical authorizations, obtain consent which allows Eye Bank Association of America representatives access to donor information for accreditation reviews.
+To avoid violating the Health Insurance Portability and Accountability Act, eye banks must, through their legal anatomical authorizations, obtain consent for Eye Bank Association of America representatives to gain access to donor information for accreditation reviews.